ORNL/GridKit/CONTRIBUTING.md

 probably doing something wrong.

 `clang-format` is configured so it does not enforce line length; that is developer's responsibility.
-Break the long lineas at places where it will improve readability of the code.
+Break the long lines at places where it will improve readability of the code.
 Running `clang-format` after that will help align the code properly in accordance with GridKit coding style.